 Background

-Mid 2023, during the monsoon season, I traveled to Thailand.
-During my three-week stay I could admire very beautiful nature in the north, beaches in the south and the friendliness and cooking skills of the Thais.
-And although the trip was a vacation to get my head free after a few stressful months in my job as IT security expert, I stumbled across three unknown security vulnerabilities in the internet gateway software iBSG developed by N.V.K.
-INTER CO., LTD., which I’d like to document in this blogpost, focusing on discovery, severity, exploitation and mitigation.
+In mid-2023, during the monsoon season, I traveled to Thailand.
+During my three-week stay, I had the opportunity to admire the stunning natural beauty in the north, the picturesque beaches in the south, and the warmth and culinary expertise of the Thai people.
+Although this trip was intended as a vacation to clear my mind after several stressful months working as an IT security expert, I discovered three previously unknown security vulnerabilities in the internet gateway software iBSG developed by N.V.K.
+INTER CO., LTD..
+This blog post aims to document these findings, focusing on their discovery, severity, exploitation, and mitigation.

 Objective